 More slow cooker recipes

 If you enjoyed this, you may like some of my favorite slow cooker recipes, I’ve hand picked them below.
 Or you can have a look at all my slow cooker recipes here.
+And check this out if you are looking for kid friendly slow cooker recipes!

 - 1 cup barbecue sauce